lbeurerkellner/RoundTripMigrations/README.md

 ## Round-Trip Runner

-Additionally you may install the plugins found in the folder "plugins".
+Additionally you may install the plugins found in the folder "roundtrip-runner".
 They provide a special runner and a view for showing object diagrams of the migration.
 This is explained in the appendix of the thesis.

 # License